Dgame/blog/content/tik-take-toe-in-rust-in-a-ddd-fashion/index.md

 At first let's talk how we can assemble that Game piece by piece.
 While doing so, let's talk about the basics of DDD.
 In Part 2 we will focus on it in more detail.

-First let's consider how we can design the fields or `Cell`s.
+First let's consider how we can design the fields / cells.
 And we've just got our first obstacle.
 How do we call it? `Field` or `Cell`?
 We have to decide not only how we developers will call it but also, how it will be called by other, non-technical people.
 That's why we need a [Ubiquitous Language](https://martinfowler.com/bliki/UbiquitousLanguage.html) to communicate quickly, easily and with as few misunderstandings as possible.

 ### Ubiquitous Language
 A `Cell` is maybe a term a software-developer would choose.
 But not a non-technical person.
 So if we would choose `Cell` our communications would be something like this